clown-0726/front-end-53/business Eng/chapter_02.md.md

 14. I'll have mine over no later than tomorrow. ???
 15. To review the start of the set of stories `encompassed`(涵盖, 包含) in the “Dashboard Component”.
 16. Will be captured in the data `cut-over`(切换).
 17. The page `is not set in stone`, so please feel free to make changes or `additions` as `you see fit`.
-I’ll be working with each of you to revamp our Confluence site, so stay tuned.
+I’ll be working with each of you to `revamp`(修补) our Confluence site, so stay tuned.

-Appreciate your patience as I flooded your calendar with meeting invites this morning;
+18. Appreciate your patience as `I flooded your calendar` with meeting invites this morning;

-This was the same issue when I tried to fix the bug 1916 few sprints back and it was decided to put on hold until the backend was fixed.
+19. This was the same issue when I tried to fix the bug-1916 few sprints back and it was decided to put on hold until the backend was fixed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjAyMTE0XX0=
+eyJoaXN0b3J5IjpbLTEyMzA1NjI4NTZdfQ==
 -->